johannesippen/johannesippen.com/_posts/2017-08-03-ikea-principle.md

 Guiding users and creating experiences is more than only about fixed routes and agendas.
 It's about having people coming to buy a shelf and going home with a dozen of candles and plants – and still not being unhappy.

-If we want to look for great experiences, we need to extend out horizon – we need to look in the physical world.
+If we want to look for great experiences, we need to extend our horizon – we need to look in the physical world.
 Why not learn from the big guys?
 The ones who have done this for some decades now?
-During my research, I discovered 7 essential steps in a user user journey.
-They come from an e-commerce world, but they work very well of every situation where a user needs to convert somehow.
+During my research, I discovered 7 essential steps in a user journey.
+They come from an e-commerce world, but they work very well in every situation where a user needs to convert somehow.

-The funny thing: They all can be found in the way that Scandinavian interiour giant IKEA has tailored their experience.
+The funny thing: They all can be found in the way that Scandinavian interior giant IKEA has tailored their experience.
 So, let me invite you on a little shopping trip to our favorite Swedish furniture shop.

 ## Phase 1: Clear the Stage

-You park your car, eat a hearty lunch at the shop restaurant, visit the batroom and sink your kids in the ballpit.
+You park your car, eat a hearty lunch at the shop restaurant, visit the bathroom and sink your kids in the ball pit.
 Before the actual shopping mapping starts, you clear the stage.
-You prepare for the next 3 hours full of candles, chairs and Kötbullar.
+You prepare for the next 3 hours full of candles, chairs, and Kötbullar.

 In the two-factor theory, hygiene is a factor that helps to prevent unhappiness, without being the central purpose.
 In other words: I’m not going to IKEA to visit the bathroom, but if I have the chance to, I'm definitely happier.